chinapedia/wikipedia.abstract.en/Page/Tube_map.md

 -   David Booth's _The Tate Gallery by Tube_ (1986) is one of a series of publicity posters for the Underground.[58]
 His work showed the lines of the map squeezed out of tubes of paint (with the name of the gallery's nearest station, Pimlico, on a paint-tube) and has since been used on the cover of the pocket map.
 -   In Tate Modern hangs _The Great Bear_ by Simon Patterson, a subtle parody of the contemporary map design, first displayed in 1992, in which the station names on the tube map have been replaced by those of famous figures.
 -   In 2003, to coincide with the publication of a book about tube maps from all over the world, the London Transport Museum released a "World Metro Map" poster strongly based on the London diagram and approved by TfL.
--   aotu_hammersmith.jpg_Animals on the Underground_ is a collection of over 20 animal characters depicted using only lines, stations and interchange symbols on the London Underground map, created by illustrator Paul Middlewick in 1987.
+-   _Animals on the Underground_ is a collection of over 20 animal characters depicted using only lines, stations and interchange symbols on the London Underground map, created by illustrator Paul Middlewick in 1987.
 In 2003, the concept was used in a poster campaign by advertising agency McCann-Erickson to promote the London Zoo.[59]
 In May 2010, a children's storybook was released that used the characters, titled "Lost Property".
 It is the story of an elephant called "Elephant & Castle" who loses his memory and is helped by Angel the angel fish.
 The book was illustrated by Middlewick, and written by Jon Sayers, and the official launch took place at the London Transport Museum.
 -   Albus Dumbledore, a central character in the Harry Potter series, has a scar just above his left knee that is in the shape of a Tube Map.
 -   In 2006, The Guardian published a design based on the tube map, purporting to show the relationships between musicians and musical genres in the 20th century.[60]
 -   On 11 January 2007, Lord Adonis unveiled a depiction of the map featuring the names of successful schools and students at GCSE level as part of the London Student Awards 2007.